j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.Store.md

 ▸ **findInLocalReceipts**(`product`): `undefined` \| [`Transaction`](CdvPurchase.Transaction.md)

-Find the latest transaction for a givne product, from those reported by the device.
+Find the latest transaction for a given product, from those reported by the device.

 #### Parameters